High-intent acne + comedogenic evaluation

 Does beef tallow have a reliable comedogenic rating?

-Not in a way that predicts everyone equally well.
-Any comedogenic rating is only directional, and real-world tolerance depends on your skin type, the exact formula, how much you apply, and whether you use it as a spot moisturizer or a full-face occlusive layer.
+No single beef tallow comedogenic rating can predict every face reliably.
+Any score is only directional, and real-world tolerance depends on your skin type, the exact formula, how much you apply, and whether you use it as a spot moisturizer or a full-face occlusive layer.

 Can acne-prone skin use beef tallow at all?